hakt0r/BDL/03-Git/README.md

 # GIT

-Git was created by Linus Torvalds as well :D
+Git was created by Linus Torvalds as well :D Because the old version control systems all s****@.
 Git is a sofware that lets you share code with others and manage version differences.
 Github is a platform using git for social coding mainly for open-source project (run by Microsoft).